dortstudio/lissajous-curve-library/README.md

 `obj.n` the number of lines in a curve (default is 50).

-`obj.hidpi` whether high-definition screens should be rendered (default is false).
+`obj.hidpi` whether high-definition (retina) screens should be rendered at double DPI (default is false).

 `obj.canvasWidth` the pixel width of a canvas (default is 400).